Issues Treated in Therapy:

-Panic attacks usually come on with apparent suddenness (although the anxiety that climaxes in panic was usually present for a long time), last only a short while (five to thirty minutes) and may occur only once in a lifetime or as often as several times each day.
-They can have an obvious trigger (a frightening event, place, person, or memory, for instance) or seem to occur for no reason – although therapists believe there is almost certainly always an explanation we can discover and address.
+Panic attacks usually come on with apparent suddenness (although the anxiety that climaxes in panic was usually present for a long time), last only a short while (5 to 30 minutes) and may occur only once in a lifetime or as often as several times each day.
+They can have an obvious trigger (a frightening event, place, person, or memory, for instance) or seem to occur for no reason—although therapists believe there is almost certainly always an explanation we can discover and address.

 Panic attacks can be diagnosed as a panic disorder when panic attacks are recurrent, lead to worries about their recurrence or about having a heart attack, and interfere with functioning.
 Sometimes, panic attacks occur with agoraphobia, the fear of open places, crowds, and being outside one’s home or other contained, “safe” places.
 Even if agoraphobia is not present, panic attacks almost certainly indicate a difficulty in managing anxiety, which may in turn indicate a difficulty managing stress, anger, fear, grief, or other emotions.

 • They cannot lead to a heart attack or stroke (the exception is with someone who has already developed serious, medical heart problems and is at risk for cardiac arrest in any stressful situation, but in this case the panic attack did not really “cause” a heart attack – the underlying heart problems did)

 • They do not indicate one is “going crazy,” but are simply an outcome of intense anxiety

 • They can be treated with medications in most cases

 • They can also be treated without medications in most cases by treating anxiety